Claude de Rohan-Gié: Early life

-Claude was born in 1519 a member of the House of Rohan as the daughter of Charles de Rohan-Gié, vicomte de Fronsac (died in 1529) and the Italian noblewoman Giovanna dei Principi Sanseverino di Bisignano.
+Claude was born in 1519 a member of the House of Rohan as the daughter of Charles de Rohan-Gié, vicomte de Fronsac (died in 1529) and his second wife, (Note: Her fathers first marriage was to Charlotte de Armagnac, the sister of his step-mother Marguerite de Armagnac.
+They were the daughters of Jacques de Armagnac, Duke of Nemours.) the Italian noblewoman Giovanna dei Principi Sanseverino di Bisignano.